TropComplique/lda2vec-pytorch/README.md

 [Mixing Dirichlet Topic Models and Word Embeddings to Make lda2vec](https://arxiv.org/abs/1605.02019).

 **Warning:**
-I, personally, believe that lda2vec algorithm isn't working.
+I, personally, believe that it is quite hard to make lda2vec algorithm work.
 Sometimes it finds a couple of topics, sometimes not.
 Usually a lot of found topics are a total mess.
 The algorithm is prone to poor local minima.
 It greatly depends on values of initial topic assignments.

 For my results see `20newsgroups/explore_trained_model.ipynb`.
+Also see *Implementation details* below.

 ## Loss
 The training proceeds as follows.
 First, convert a document corpus to a set of tuples